jbakse/hackjack/README.md

 ### Honey Pots / Programs

 - Jacks:
---
+  Swap 2 cards in play

-- Queens: Reveals cards
+- Queens:
---
+  Reveals cards

-- Kings: Swaps cards
+- Kings:
---
+  Swap a cards from hand with 1 in play

 ### Attack Deck